ESP-rCommunity/ESP-rSource/src/manual/OS/Native_windows/README_ESP-r_after_installer.txt

 If you have trouble starting ESP-r...

 The installer updates the system 'path' environment variables so that the various ESP-r modules can be found.
-If ESP-r modules do not start you might need to get your friendly IT guru to look in the system environment variables to include C:\Esru\esp-r\bin as well as C:\GTK\bin
+If ESP-r modules do not start you might need to get your friendly IT guru to look in the system environment variables to include C:\Esru\esp-r\bin.

 Learning how to use ESP-r....